popstarfreas/rescript-nodejs/README.md

 # This is a fork
-Please use the original: https://github.com/sikanhe/reason-nodejs
+Use this one instead: https://github.com/TheSpyder/rescript-nodejs

-This fork is not intended to be reliable for others to use
+This fork is not intended to be reliable for others to use.
+It is maintained for compatibility with my own private projects as some changes were not incorporated into the linked one above.